ferreirasara/video-to-gif/README.md

 # Video to GIF

 Video to GIF is a simple tool to convert video to gif, build as part of an selective process.
-This project is built using Node.js and consists of two main components: `video-to-gif-api` for the backend and `video-to-gif-app` for the frontend.
+This project is built using Nest.js and React.js, and consists of two main components: `video-to-gif-api` for the backend and `video-to-gif-app` for the frontend.

 ## video-to-gif-api